ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  Method Exclusion {#method-exclusion}

-It was suggested that DMARC include a mechanism by which a Domain Owner could tell Message Receivers not to attempt verification by one of the supported methods (e.g., "check DKIM, but not SPF").
+It was suggested that DMARC include a mechanism by which a Domain Owner could tell Mail Receivers not to attempt verification by one of the supported methods (e.g., "check DKIM, but not SPF").

 Specifically, consider a Domain Owner that has deployed one of the